Rexe0/BetterSurvival/README.md

 ### Features
 **Agriculture:**
 - Crops now grow at roughly half their usual speed unless it is raining.
 However, with a Sniffer nearby they only grow roughly 20% slower than vanilla.
-- Carrots and Potatoes will now only drop one of theirselves regardless if they are full grown or not.
+- Carrots and Potatoes will now only drop two of themselves when fully grown
-- Wheat and Beetroot will now only drop one themselves and their respective seed if they are fully grown
+- Wheat and Beetroot will now only drop one of themselves and two of their respective seeds when they are fully grown
 - Bonemealing Wheat, Beetroot, Carrots and Potatoes no longer instantly grows them.
-However, if they are bonemealed when initially placed, they will always yield one extra drop when harvested at full growth.
+However, if they are bonemealed when initially placed, they will always yield one extra drop and seed when harvested at full growth.
 - Fortune hoes are now the only tool that can cause crops to drop more of itself now.
 - Added Suspicious Stew recipe for Pitcher Plant -> Grants Luck I for 5 minutes
 - Animals will have a much longer breeding cooldown after being bred